Our Critical Habitat Restorations

 Seed Cover/smother crop: Common sunflower, annual ryegrass, mammoth red clover, tapmaster radish, polish rapeseed.

 2022: Spring: Corn crops were disced and sunflower cover crop planted native grasses were seeded.
 Summer: Smother crop was interseeded.
 2023: June 10 mold boarded and overseeded with native forb and grass seed mix.
-2024: Fall interseeding and hedgerow installation.
+2023: Fall interseeding.
+2024: Fall final bird and polllinator habitat seeding and shrub plantings.

 Our Partners: Washington County Parks, Strofhus Farm, Audubon